Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/client/structure/two-operation-group/README.md

 ### ServiceClient

-`ServiceClient` is the primary interface for developers using the Multi REST client library.
+`ServiceClient` is the primary interface for developers using the Multi client library.
 Explore the methods on this client object to understand the different features of the Multi service that you can access.